switch-hawaii/main/readme.txt

 To install this repository:

-1. install python, git and a solver (glpk, cplex, gurobi) (see the first half of https://github.com/switch-model/switch-hawaii-studies/blob/master/README.md (everything down to "install switch") for more information.)
+1. install python, git and a solver (glpk, cplex, gurobi).
+See "INSTALL PYTHON AND PYOMO" and "INSTALL A SOLVER" at https://github.com/switch-model/switch-hawaii-studies/blob/master/README.md for more information.
+To solve the larger models in a reasonable time, it is recommended that you obtain a copy of cplex or gurobi (free for academics).

 3. execute the following commands in a terminal window (command prompt) to install this model and a matching copy of SWITCH: